awelmisin/faceswap-google-colab/README.md

 # faceswap-google-colab
-  Updated 43 seconds ago Faceswap is a open source Deepfake software in which you can swap faces.
+Faceswap is a open source Deepfake software in which you can swap faces.
 And normally this process of "swapping" takes a lot of time because of the model training.
 And while taking most of your time, it also uses your GPU all the time.
 I will spare you from a lot of hard work and helping you letting screw Google with electricity and gpu costs. (jk.)
 It's a rather slow process if you got mid-end, high-end GPU's but if you are on the low-end side, or do you want to spare your computer from hard work, it should totally help you.

+Grab the latest notebook:

+Make a copy in your Google Colab account.
+Read the instructions and configure for your needs.